CiviCraft-Development/civicraft-wiki/docs/features/books.md

 2. Run `/book export`
 3. Access the content of your exported book!
    - A link will be created that has the content of the exported book.

+## Bookshelves
+Bookshelves can be used as storage.
+With 2 rows of space, you can store enchanted books, regular books, book and quills, and signed books.
+These bookshelves can be locked and additionally be used to create a shop out of!